Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 ## Using dynamic constants

 If you need to iterate through versions of your code with different FPGA constants, it can be done without recompiling your software.
-Note that this only changes the FPGA tranformation, not the CPU bound .Net version.
+Note that this only changes the FPGA transformation, not the CPU-executed .NET version.

 Since .NET automatically substitutes constants with their literal value, your fields have to be `static readonly` instead of `constant` to preserve the variable usage in the compiled code.
 Annotate this field with the `[Replaceable(key)]` attribute.
 It takes a parameter representing the key you can add to appdata.json or as a command line switch.
 For example: